cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 ```
 MainLoop:
 for i in 1 ..
-10
+10 do
     for j in 5 ..
-20
+20 do
-        if i > j
+        if i > j then
-            break MainLoop
+            break MainLoop;
-        end
+        end;
-    end
+    end;
-end
+end;
 ```

 Similarly, `continue MainLoop` skips the rest of the current iteration of both the inner loop and the main loop.